-C. Health Risk-Taking
+C. Health Risk-taking

-We study three health behaviors involving risk: (i) being a current smoker, (ii) having a poor diet, and (iii) adopting a sedentary lifestyle (exercising less than once per week).
-We examine the relationship between depression and risky health behaviors using pooled probit (smoking, exercising) and ordered probit (diet) models.
-Table 5 presents results, with definitions and descriptive statistics in the explanatory notes.
+We study three health behaviors involving risk: (i) being a current smoker; (ii) having a poor diet; and (iii) adopting a sedentary lifestyle (exercising less than once per week).
+13 We examine the relationship between depression and risky health behaviors using pooled probit (smoking, exercising) and ordered probit (diet) models.
+Our results are presented in Table 5.
+Definitions and descriptive statistics are reported in the explanatory notes to Table 5.